AccessKey network ACL policy

 4. On the Authentication tab, in the AccessKey section, find the target AccessKey and click Network Access Control in the Actions column.

-5. In the AccessKey-level Network Access Control panel, configure the public network and VPC rules, enable the policy, and then click Submit.
+5. In the AccessKey-level Network Access Control panel, configure a public network policy and a VPC policy, enable the policy, and then click Submit.

-• Policy Status: Select Enable to activate the ACL.
+• Policy Status: Select Enable to activate the policy.

-• Public Network ACL: Click Add Public Network Statement and enter public IP addresses or CIDR blocks.
-Both IPv4 and IPv6 formats are supported.
+• Public Network ACL: Click Add Public Network Statement and enter the public IP addresses or CIDR blocks.
+IPv4 and IPv6 formats are supported.

-• VPC Network ACL: Click Add VPC (Virtual Private Cloud) Statement, then enter a VPC ID and the IP addresses or CIDR blocks within that VPC.
-Both IPv4 and IPv6 formats are supported.
+• VPC Network ACL: Click Add VPC (Virtual Private Cloud) Statement, and enter a VPC ID and the IP addresses or CIDR blocks within the VPC.
+IPv4 and IPv6 formats are supported.

-If you do not add a VPC rule, all access from IP addresses within VPCs is denied.
-If you click Allow All VPC Network Access, the system adds a rule with the VPC ID AllowAllVPC and the CIDR block 0.0.0.0/0 or ::/0.
-This allows access from all IP addresses within all VPCs across all accounts.
+If you do not add a VPC policy, access from all IP addresses in VPCs is denied.
+To allow access from all IP addresses in any VPC across all accounts, click Allow All VPC Network Access.
+This action adds a VPC policy with the VPC ID set to AllowAllVPC and the IP address set to 0.0.0.0/0 or ::/0.

 Note

-You can enter multiple IP addresses or CIDR blocks in a single rule.
+You can enter multiple IP addresses or CIDR blocks in a policy.
 Separate entries with spaces, commas (,), or semicolons (;).

-6. In the Confirm Submission dialog box, enter the AccessKey ID and click OK.
+6. In the Confirm Submission dialog box, enter the AccessKey ID, and then click OK.

 Important

-After you submit the ACL, it may take a few minutes to take effect.
-An account-level ACL does not apply to an AccessKey with a configured AccessKey-level ACL.
+The policy takes a few minutes to take effect after submission.
+An account-level network ACL policy does not apply to an AccessKey that has an AccessKey-level policy.

-1. Log on to the Alibaba Cloud Management Console with your root account.
+1. Log on to the Alibaba Cloud Management Console with your Alibaba Cloud account.

-2. Hover over your profile picture in the upper-right corner and click AccessKey Management.
+2. Hover over the profile icon in the upper-right corner and click AccessKey.

 4. Find the target AccessKey and click Network Access Control in the Actions column.

-5. In the AccessKey-level Network Access Control panel, configure the public network and VPC rules, enable the policy, and then click Submit.
+5. In the AccessKey-level Network Access Control panel, configure a public network policy and a VPC policy, enable the policy, and then click Submit.

-• Policy Status: Select Enable to activate the ACL.
+• Policy Status: Select Enable to activate the policy.

-• Public Network ACL: Click Add Public Network Statement and enter public IP addresses or CIDR blocks.
-Both IPv4 and IPv6 formats are supported.
+• Public Network ACL: Click Add Public Network Statement and enter the public IP addresses or CIDR blocks.
+IPv4 and IPv6 formats are supported.

-• VPC Network ACL: Click Add VPC (Virtual Private Cloud) Statement, then enter a VPC ID and the IP addresses or CIDR blocks within that VPC.
-Both IPv4 and IPv6 formats are supported.
+• VPC Network ACL: Click Add VPC (Virtual Private Cloud) Statement, and enter a VPC ID and the IP addresses or CIDR blocks within the VPC.
+IPv4 and IPv6 formats are supported.

-If you do not add a VPC rule, all access from IP addresses within VPCs is denied.
-If you click Allow All VPC Network Access, the system adds a rule with the VPC ID AllowAllVPC and the CIDR block 0.0.0.0/0 or ::/0.
-This allows access from all IP addresses within all VPCs across all accounts.
+If you do not add a VPC policy, access from all IP addresses in VPCs is denied.
+To allow access from all IP addresses in any VPC across all accounts, click Allow All VPC Network Access.
+This action adds a VPC policy with the VPC ID set to AllowAllVPC and the IP address set to 0.0.0.0/0 or ::/0.

 Note

-You can enter multiple IP addresses or CIDR blocks in a single rule.
+You can enter multiple IP addresses or CIDR blocks in a policy.
 Separate entries with spaces, commas (,), or semicolons (;).

-6. In the Confirm Submission dialog box, enter the AccessKey ID and click OK.
+6. In the Confirm Submission dialog box, enter the AccessKey ID, and then click OK.

 Important

-After you submit the ACL, it may take a few minutes to take effect.
-An account-level ACL does not apply to an AccessKey with a configured AccessKey-level ACL.
+The policy takes a few minutes to take effect after submission.
+An account-level network ACL policy does not apply to an AccessKey that has an AccessKey-level policy.

 Configuration examples